rotationalio/rotational.io/content/en/ensign/index.md

 {{< figure src="/img/ensign/model_api_use_case.png" alt="A high-level illustation that shows how Ensign can be used to register requests for predictions from multiple applications, to route inputs to the model, and to route model predictions back to the user." >}}

+To learn more about this use case, check out [MLOps 201: Asynchronous Inference](https://youtu.be/w69glRpOBD4?si=PWUwRpXrnYGhwntb) for details and code in Python.

 ## Use Case 2: Bootstrap an LLM with Transfer Learning